 FORREST SELVIG: Do you remember who the judges were?

-ALFONSO OSSARIO: The Larkins and perhaps Soby – I really can’t recall who the judges were.
+ALFONSO OSSORIO: The Larkins and perhaps Soby – I really can’t recall who the judges were.

 FORREST SELVIG: Jim Soby lived out there too?